What We Have Achieved So Far

 What’s Next

 Most of the money to purchase and reopen the Amulet will come from grant funding which has been specifically set up for community projects such as this.
-Applications will be submitted to the following funds in 2025:
+Applications are in the process of being submitted to the following funds:

 • National Lottery Reaching Communities